Jp0st/README-Generator/README.md

 ## Description

-A automated form to fill out that will generate your readme for you
+I created an form fillable ReadMe generator for a developer who wants a quick and easy way to generate their newest ReadMe file.

 ## Table of Contents